 Assigning Your Tenancy

-- the person you want to pass your tenancy to must have lived at the property as their only or main home for the 12 months before you apply (the qualifying period is currently 6 months); and
+• the person you want to pass your tenancy to must have lived at the property as their only or main home for the 12 months before you apply; and

-- the 12 month period cannot begin unless we have been told that the person is living in the property as their only or main home.
-If we have already been told that the person is living in the property, you do not have to tell us again.
+• the 12 month period does not begin unless we have been told that the person is living in the property as their only or main home by filling in our online Census and Equalities Form; and

 Applying to assign your tenancy

-You must apply for permission by filling in our application form (PDF).
+You must apply for permission by filling in our Application to Assign your Tenancy Form (PDF).

 We will need the following information if you want to assign your tenancy: